Holm Park Recreation Reserve

-Holm Park Recreation Reserve (sometimes referred to as Holm Park Reserve or simply Holm Park) is multi-sports complex in Beaconsfield, a southeastern suburb of Melbourne.
+Holm Park Recreation Reserve (sometimes referred to as Holm Park Reserve or simply Holm Park) is a multi-sports complex in the Melbourne suburb of Beaconsfield.
 It includes three Australian rules football ovals (two with cricket wickets), four netball courts, and a skate park.

 Holm Park is the home of the Beaconsfield Eagles Football Club, which competes in the Eastern Football Netball League (EFNL).

+History

 Holm Park officially opened on 13 April 2013 following several years of development.

 After entering into a partnership with the Cardinia Shire Council, the Richmond Football Club hosted an Australian Football League (AFL) pre-season match in 2016 at Holm Park.

 Richmond has also used the ground for several pre-season open training sessions, and its reserves team has hosted several Victorian Football League (VFL) games at the ground in 2017 and 2018.

-Because of redevelopment at Swinburne Centre, Richmond plated a number of home games at Holm Park during the 2025 VFL season.
+Because of redevelopment at Punt Road Oval, Richmond played a number of home matches at Holm Park during the 2025 VFL season.